davidmoten/geo/README.md

 geo
 ===

-Utility methods for creating and performing calculations with geohashes.
+Java utility methods for creating and performing calculations with geohashes.

 * encodes geohashes from latitude,longitude to arbitrary length (`GeoHash.encodeHash()`)
 * decodes latitude,longitude from geohashes (`GeoHash.decodeHash()`)